 Cost Containment Reserve

 The RGGI states have established a Cost Containment Reserve (CCR), consisting of a quantity of allowances in addition to the cap which are held in reserve.
-These are only made available for sale if allowance prices exceed predefined price levels, so that the CCR will only trigger if emission reduction costs are higher than projected.
+These are sold if allowance prices exceed predefined price levels, so that the CCR will only trigger if emission reduction costs are higher than projected.
 The CCR is replenished at the start of each calendar year.

 Emissions Containment Reserve

-Based on the 2017 Model Rule, the RGGI states will also introduce an Emissions Containment Reserve (ECR) beginning in 2021.
-States implementing the ECR will withhold allowances from circulation to secure additional emissions reductions if prices fall below established trigger prices, so that the ECR will only trigger if emission reduction costs are lower than projected.
+Beginning in 2021, states implementing the Emissions Containment Reserve (ECR) will withhold allowances from circulation to secure additional emissions reductions if prices fall below an established trigger price.
+The ECR will trigger only if emission reduction costs are lower than projected.

-The ECR trigger price will be $6.00 in 2021, and rise at 7% per year thereafter.
-Its size will be 10% of the budgets of the states implementing the ECR.
-(Note that at this time, Maine and New Hampshire do not intend to participate in the ECR).
+The ECR trigger price is $7.35 in 2024 and will increase by 7% per year thereafter.
+The size of the ECR is 10% of the budgets of the states implementing the ECR.
+Note that, at this time, Maine and New Hampshire are not participating in the ECR.

 For a table of CCR and ECR sizes and trigger prices over time, see the Principles to Accompany Model Rule Amendments.